timrappold/WeeBro/README.md

 # WeeBro
-A baby monitor that tracks crying
+A baby monitor that tracks crying.